-Transparent bags (supplied on request) are permitted into the Reading Rooms for the carriage of authorised items, the safekeeping of valuables and/or medication required for emergency use only.
+Transparent bags (supplied on request) are permitted into the Document Reading Room and Map and Large Document Reading Room to carry authorised items, the safekeeping of valuables and/or medication required for emergency use only.
 Restricted items, even though they may be valuable, may not be taken in.